 There are many fun things to do in the City of Roses during the Christmas season, including seeing festive holiday light displays, attending community events, and listening to Christmas music of all kinds.
 And due to Portland's "Keep Portland Weird" attitude, you can also expect to find plenty of wacky and unusual activities beyond the traditional holiday cheer.

 This annual tree lighting ceremony kicks off each Christmas season in Portland.
 The family-friendly event, which includes the lighting of the huge 75-foot Christmas tree as well as a fun holiday sing-a-long, is held the day after Thanksgiving each year at Portland's Courthouse Square.
-On its 34th anniversary, the Douglas fir tree will be decorated with more than 14,000 colorful lights and will stand tall until well after the holiday season ends.
+The Douglas fir tree will be decorated with more than 14,000 colorful lights and will stand tall until well after the holiday season ends.

 During the holiday season, the Oregon Zoo becomes a Christmas wonderland of decorations and more than a million colorful lights.
 On scheduled evenings you and your family can stroll the zoo paths, and see exciting animal-themed displays of light and motion.
 You will also have a chance to sip hot chocolate and snack on tasty treats, as well as enjoy live music and other festive performances.
 To take it all in, ride the lighted train, jump on the carousel, or taste a variety of meals from Portland's famous food carts.